mikeym/m2-validation/validation-form-group/README.md

-# show-validation-icon
+# show-form-group-validation

 ## Synopsis

-The `show-form-group-validation` is an Angular JS directive used in an input field to add Bootstrap validation classes to an ancestor element with a `form-group` class.
+The `show-form-group-validation` Angular JS directive is used in an input field to add Bootstrap validation classes to an ancestor element with a `form-group` class.
 The conditionally-added validation classes affect an input field's label, border, add-ons and icons.

 The Bootstrap validation classes applied by the directive mark an invalid field (plus labels & etc) in red, a valid field in green, and has no effect on non-validated or pristine fields.